Old World Europe

 Day 7 — Slovakia and Budapest, Hungary

-En route to Budapest, enjoy breathtaking views of the snowcapped Tatra Mountains.
+En route to Budapest, enjoy breathtaking views of the snowcapped Tatra Mountains in the country of Slovakia.
 Stop for lunch before reaching your hotel in Buda’s elegant Castle District early this evening.
 (B,L)

 Day 8 — Budapest